The Royal Burial Ground at Sutton Hoo

 The Prince and His Horse

-Underneath Mound Seventeen lay a double burial: a young warrior and his horse.
+Underneath the Hourseman's Mound lay a double burial: a young warrior and his horse.
 The warrior must have been greatly loved, as he was buried with his weapons as well as everyday items such as his comb.
 Perhaps his mother worried he wouldn't keep tidy in the afterlife without it.

 The Other Ship Burial

-There are three Anglo-Saxon ship burials known to archaeology in the UK - one up the road at a place called Snape, and two at Sutton Hoo.
+There are three Anglo-Saxon ship burials known to archaeology in England - one up the road at a place called Snape, and two at Sutton Hoo.
 The lesser known ship burial took place in Mound Two.

 When you visit Sutton Hoo you'll notice one mound that's taller than the rest.
 This is Mound Two and it was reconstructed to its original height back in 1992 as an experiment to see how fast a mound would erode.

-As you walk around the perimeter, try to imagine all these barrows as high as this one.
+As you walk through the Royal Burial Ground, try to imagine all these barrows as high as this one.
 They must have looked very imposing to the Anglo-Saxons down on the River Deben all those years ago.

 Did you know...?

-• Grave robbers tried to rob Mound One, but missed the treasure by just a few feet
+• Grave robbers tried to rob the King's Mound, but missed the treasure by just a couple of metres

-• Edith's son, Robert, left his roller-skates in Mound Two back in 1939
+• Edith's son, Robert, left his roller-skates in the other ship burial back in 1938

-As the landowner at the time of the discovery, Edith Pretty was declared the owner of the priceless Anglo-Saxon treasures.
-She gave them all to the British Museum.
-Would you have done the same?
+• As the landowner at the time of the discovery, Edith Pretty was declared the owner of the priceless Anglo-Saxon treasures.
+She gave them all to the all to the nation and they can still be seen and enjoyed today at the British Museum.